Stamping Fabric by Paper Sushi

-The most important tip I can give you is to practice on scraps!
+The most important tip we can give you is to practice on scraps!
 Practice until you have a handle on the perfect amount of ink, practice until you know exactly how much pressure is perfect for your material, and practice steadying your hand so you don't get off and edge prints.

 Now that we've got that established, let's take a look at the different ink options available.
-After extensive testing, the conclusion we've come to is that there is no perfect ink for all fabrics.
-Some inks perform better on natural fibers and others perform better on synthetic fibers.
-We'll start off with a flour sack towel stamped with the labeled inks, before any washes.
+After extensive testing, we can definitively tell you is that there is no perfect ink for all fabrics.
+Our tests should be a good starting place, and we encourage you to see what works best with your favorite fabrics and process!

 While staying power is obviously a primary factor in selecting an ink for stamping on fabric, bleedthrough is also something to consider.
 Especially if you are stamping very lightweight, light in color fabrics, you may experience some bleedthrough to the other side.
 One option for compliance labeling is to stamp scrap fabric and then tuck the sides and sew it in like a tag.

 As I mentioned above, it's really important to nail your technique on scrap fabric before attempting to stamp your finished products.
 The first thing to practice is inking.
 Start with a light hand!
 Especially when stamping fabric, it's very helpful to try to ink just the raised portions of the stamp and not the background.
 Pushing the stamp into the ink pad with a lot of pressure will get ink everywhere and make it much harder to not put ink everywhere when stamping.
 Tap lightly on the ink pad until the raised portions of the stamp are evenly covered.
 With especially juicy inks, it can be helpful to stamp off on scrap paper once lightly before stamping your fabric.